BOMP! Records: Greg Shaw

 Shaw was one of the first and best-known rock fanzine editors.
 Active in science fiction fandom as a young man, he became familiar with fanzines.
 Shaw founded one of the earliest rock fanzines, the mimeographed Mojo Navigator and Rock 'n Roll News in 1966.

 Record label history

 The label has featured punk, pop, power pop, garage rock, new wave, old school rock, neo-psychedelia among other genres.
-Its roster has included The Modern Lovers, Iggy & The Stooges, Stiv Bators & The Dead Boys, 20/20, Shoes, Devo, The Weirdos, The Romantics, Spacemen 3, the Germs, SIN 34, Jeff Dahl, The Brian Jonestown Massacre, and Black Lips.
+Its roster has included the Modern Lovers, Iggy and the Stooges, Stiv Bators and the Dead Boys, 20/20, Shoes, Devo, the Weirdos, the Romantics, Spacemen 3, the Germs, SIN 34, Jeff Dahl, the Brian Jonestown Massacre, and Black Lips.

 Greg Shaw died from heart failure at the age of 55 on October 19, 2004.
 Bomp!
 Records is headed by his ex-wife, Suzy Shaw.

 Suzy Shaw and Mick Farren co-authored Bomp: Saving the World One Record at a Time, published by Ammo Books in 2007.
 In 2009, Bomp! and Ugly Things published Bomp 2 – Born in the Garage, edited by Suzy Shaw and Mike Stax.